marcos-abreu/monaco/docs/modules/monaco-local.md

 **monaco-local** provides a local caching system (using the browsers’ localStorage) that can be used when setting your caching strategy.
 The caching system works by storing fetched collection data behind the scenes whenever calling `collection.fetch` method. (for `model.fetch` read the **Caching Models** bellow)

-Using **monaco-local** you can use three levels of caching for your application collections: global; collection definition; collection fetch.
+Using **monaco-local** you can use three levels of caching for your application collections: global; collection definition; collection fetch calls.

 Caching Properties
 ----

 When defining the caching architecture of your application you will be using the following properties:

-**resource** : *string* : string that uniquely identify a collection
+**resource** : *string* : string that uniquely identifies a collection
 **cacheLocal** : *boolean* : flag indicating if caching should be enabled or disabled (`false` by default )
 **cacheExpire** : *integer* : integer number indicating how many minutes is the data valid after being cached (30 minutes by default)